 Technologies for Students with Hearing Impairments – Students with hearing impairments are still able to use computers without issue thanks to many assistive devices and software.

-Broadband Internet Access for the Hearing Impaired – The National Association for the Deaf advocates for accessible Internet for everyone.
+Broadband Internet Access for the Hearing Impaired – Deaf Hard of Hearing Technology advocates for accessible Internet for everyone.
 The Internet can help the deaf communicate more efficiently.

 Computer Learning for Deaf Children – This article reviews how teachers can provide an educational learning environment for deaf children while still using computers.

 Motor and Dexterity Impairments